Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Controlled phase gate

 The controlled-Z (\textsc{cz}) gate is a two-qubit gate in quantum information, and belongs to the class of controlled unitary operations \cite{Barenco1995}.
 Given the computational basis ${\ket{0},\ket{1}}$, it is defined as the unitary transformation

-This gate is of particular importance because it generates entanglement between two unentangled qubits.
+This gate is of particular importance because it can generate entanglement between two unentangled qubits depending on the initial states of the qubits.
 In addition, together with a finite set of single-qubit operations, one can construct any desired gate operation simply by taking combinations of these operations with the \textsc{cz} gate.
 This is known as a universal set for quantum computation \cite{Barenco1995a}.